Investing in Brazil ADRs / Brazilian Stocks

 Brazil Stocks Often Have Dual-Class Share Structures

-Before investing in Brazilian stocks or Brazil ADRs, its worth reading a CFA Society paper entitled: “An Assessment of Dual-Class Shares in Brazil.”
+Before investing in Brazilian stocks or Brazil ADRs, its worth reading a CFA Society article and paper entitled: “An Assessment of Dual-Class Shares in Brazil.”
 This paper explains how Brazilian stocks typically have “preferred” shares available to the public with no voting rights (but compensated with a slightly higher dividend) and “common” shares held by founders and insiders that has voting rights.
 In other words and like many tech or private equity controlled stocks, Brazilian stocks tend to be “closely held” companies controlled by families or a small group of insiders.

 Brazil Stock Exchanges